jevgarrido/ODE_System_Propagator/README.md

-# Numerical Solver for Systems of Ordinary Differential Equations
+# Propagator of Systems of Ordinary Differential Equations Given Initial Conditions.

 This tool uses Numerical methods to solve ODE Systems - the specific method is user-selectable